oasysai/oasysdb/readme.md

 - All embedding dimensions must match the dimension configured in the server using the `OASYSDB_DIMENSION` environment variable.
 - Requests to `/graphs` and `/values` endpoints must include the `x-oasysdb-token` header with the value of the `OASYSDB_TOKEN` environment variable.
-- Currently, OasysDB doesn't support auto graph building.
+- OasysDB doesn't support automatic graph building due to its versioning and filtering nature.
 This means whenever you add or remove a value, you need to rebuild the graph.

 ### More resources